MYakovenko/JS_Project_Car_rental/README.md

 # Luxury car rental app
+This is a SPA based on HTML, CSS and core JS

-This is a car rental app where you may choose your favorite car, that suits your needs.
+Using this app you may choose your favorite car, that suits your needs.

 It's easy to rent - by filling out several fields.